MightyBullMoose/LackeyCCG-INWO/high/Read_Me.txt

 There were only a few card sets released for the game.
 The first release was "Limited" Edition.
 This was followed up by Unlimited Edition, which had a packaging difference in the booster packs, some typical artwork and card rules changes, but was otherwise functionally identical to the Limited Edition.
 There are 3 Promotional cards usually considered to be part of these releases, though they did not appear in booster packs.

 The cards in LackeyCCG are listed as Limited Edition and most of the card images come from Limited Edition, though a few cards come from Unlimited.
 The is mostly because those are the cards with decent quality images scans available.

-Both "Limited" and "Unlimited" Edtion Starters contain 2 Illuminati, 2 Rares, 8 Uncommons, 22 Common Groups, 21 Common Plots, and no duplicates within a single Starter.
+Both "Limited" and "Unlimited" Edition Starters contain 2 Illuminati, 2 Rares, 8 Uncommons, 22 Common Groups, 21 Common Plots, and no duplicates within a single Starter.
 They were sold as a pack of two Starters for $9.95.

 Both "Limited" and "Unlimited" Edition boosters were sold in Boxes of 60 packs, with each pack retailing for $2.25 and a box retailing for $135.00.
-"Limited Edition" Boosters contain 1 Rares, 3 Uncommons, 5 Common Groups and 6
-Common Plots (or vice versa).
+"Limited Edition" Boosters contain 1 Rares, 3 Uncommons, 5 Common Groups and 6 Common Plots (or vice versa).
 "Unlimited Edition" Boosters contain 2 Rares, 4 Uncommons (1/24 of Uncommons being replaced with an Illuminati), 5 Common Groups, and 5 Common Plots.

 Next was the "One With Everything" set, containing 450 cards and retailing for
 $70.00.
 It included three of each of the nine Illuminati, one of every other